Survey-Buddy/Part-A-Application-Research-Planning-Analysis/README.md

 _"This level provides an even more detailed view of the system by breaking down the sub-processes identified in the level 1 DFD into further sub-processes."_

+\*It is important to note that JSON Web Tokens (JWTs) are generated in the Express backend, not fetched from the database.
+The database validates the user's credentials, after which the backend generates and issues the active token.
+While the data flow diagrams below depict the JWT in the path from the data store to the process, it is actually created within the backend itself.

 ![Level 0 and 1 DFD](./images/DFDiagram.png)

 0-Level Overview of the Survey App: